 American homeowners have about $1.5 trillion in home equity available to them, but they’re not rushing to apply for home equity loans.

 “Americans are sitting on a record amount of home equity but are reluctant to tap it as memories of the housing bust remain fresh,” says McBride.

 “The main risk is that any default can result in a foreclosure.
 But even if you keep current with the payments you can still find yourself owing more than your home is worth should home values slide.”

 Another thing to consider: The new federal tax law that was passed in 2017 limits the deductibility of the interest you pay on a home equity loan or HELOC.

-The law eliminates the interest deduction for equity loans unless the money is spent to “buy, build or substantially improve the taxpayer’s home that secures the loan,” according to the IRS.
+The law eliminates the interest deduction for equity loans unless the money is used to “buy, build or substantially improve the taxpayer’s home that secures the loan,” according to the IRS.

 If you’re paying off other debt, have you fixed the problems that caused you to overspend?
-If you’re proposing new spending, are you trying to pay for something you can’t really afford?
+If you’re proposing new spending, are you trying to pay for something you can’t afford?

 Before you borrow against your home, make sure you’re living within your means and not setting yourself up for more debt.

 Use Bankrate’s calculator to help you find your home’s estimated value and how much equity you might be able to borrow.